michaelgraemeshort/optical/README.md

 # optical

-CV and certificates for download.
+CV and certificates to view or download.

 My Performer's List number: **OPL/0124063/5D7**.